 Why is the chemotherapy injected into the hepatic artery?

 The normal liver gets its blood supply from two sources: the portal vein (about 70%) and the hepatic artery (30%).
 Primary liver cancer, also known as hepatoma or hepatocellular carcinoma (HCC) gets its blood exclusively from the hepatic artery.
 These techniques can be used to treat secondary, or metastatic liver cancer, which is cancer that spread to the liver from other primary sites.
 These metastases also draw their blood supply from the hepatic arteries.
 This discussion will focus on primary liver cancer.
 Making use of this pattern of blood supply, investigators have delivered chemotherapy agents selectively through the hepatic artery directly to the HCC tumor.
 The theoretical advantage is that higher concentrations of the agents can be delivered to the cancer.
-The toxicity can be reduced by relying on the liver to extract or break down some of the chemotherapy after the tumor has been exposed to it before the chemotherapy gets through the liver into the systemic circulation.
+The technique takes advantage of the concept of extraction: toxicity can be reduced by relying on the liver to extract or break down some of the chemotherapy after the tumor has been exposed to it before the chemotherapy gets through the liver into the systemic circulation.

 What are the side effects and benefits of arterial chemotherapy infusion?